I write fantasy inspired by science and science-fiction inspired by folklore, along with the occasional other weirdness.

-- “The Beast Princess and the Urchin King” – In a Bronze/Iron Age fantasy world ruled by creatures called asura, a human girl adopted and raised by a wealthy asuran family meets an urchin of her own kind.
+- “A Pearl for Her Brow” – In a Bronze/Iron Age fantasy world ruled by creatures called azra, a human girl adopted and raised by a wealthy azran family meets an urchin of her own kind.
 In progress.

 - “The Last God-King of Ossyr” – A fantasy adventure of Gladiator meets The Epic of Gilgamesh with a queer female protagonist.
-7,300 words, seeking publication.
+In progress.

 - “Seeing Blue” – Prehistoric fantasy: Injured, mourning, and far from home, an aging huntress stranded on a mountaintop discovers a color she has no name for.
 5,500 words, seeking publication.

 - And more…